 Where are events happening?

 Everywhere!
-Here & Now has compiled a list of events in Groningen and Friesland happening on King’s Night and King’s Day, and Dit is Assen has put together the events being held in Assen, so click the links below for more info.
+We have compiled a (non-exhaustive) list of events in Groningen, Friesland and Drenthe happening on King’s Night and King’s Day, so click the links below for more info.

 There is a lot planned in the city on both King’s day (April 27th) and King’s Night (April 26th)

 - King’s Night Concert.
 Rev up your engine and head over to Vismarkt.
 Live music from several bands and DJs will be performed leading up to the early hours of the next day.
 An early ball drop is scheduled for the young ones at 20:30.
 You can expect lots of rap and techno music and more.

 - If you’re into more solemn events, head to Groningen’s Lutheran church where two internationally renowned musicians – soprano Miranda van Kralingen and organist Pieter Pilon – will perform on 26 April.
 Miranda sang during the wedding ceremony of Willem Alexander and Máxima back in 2002.
 The concert starts at 21:30 and is accessible to people of all ages.

 - The Orange Association in Groningen will organize multiple music events King’s Day.
 The main stage will be again on Vismarkt.
 In addition, the association also organizes a free market (9:00 to 17:00) on the Singels (Ubbo Emmiussingel, the Praediniussingel, the Ganzevoortsingel and the Coehoornsingel) and a children’s market (with music and performances) on Westerhaven.

 - More music can be found at the Oosterpoort and Groningen’s Nieuwe Kerk.

 - For a better overview of smaller planned events in different neighborhoods, head over to the Gemeente Groningen events calendar.

 - Big King’s Day celebrations are planned in Sneek.
 There will be music, a free market and special activities for children throughout the day.